UnconnectedBedna/shrink-backup/README.md

 Theoretically the script should work on any device with the main storage on `/dev/mmcblk0` and maximum 2 partitions (boot and root).
 The script can handle maximum 2 partitions, if there are more the script will not work.

-### Order or operations - image creation
+### Order of operations - image creation
 1. Reads the block sizes of the partitions
 2. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root (this *can* be a partition)
 3. Removes and recreates the root partition, size depends on options used when starting the script
-4. Creates a new filesystem with the same UUID and LABEL as the system you are backing up from
+4. Creates a new ext4 filesystem with the same UUID and LABEL as the system you are backing up from
 5. Uses `rsync` to sync both partitions (if more than one)

 This means it does not matter if boot is on a partition or f.ex uboot that Armbian uses.